bkeefe313/CSCI441_FP/README.txt

 Build Instructions:
 Use the included ArcballCa.hpp in the ./include/CSCI441 folder.

-Notes about bugs, implementation details, etc. if necessary

 File format read as input:
 We used the .obj file format for all of our models.
 We used Blender to create some of the models and exported them as .obj files.